Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Pixel Location Finder: Measuring Exact Points on Screen

-A 4K monitor contains over 8 million individual pixels.
-Clicking the exact one you need by hand is difficult, especially when you are calibrating a color-detection bot, verifying pixel-perfect UI alignment, or mapping click targets for image-recognition automation.
+A 4K monitor packs over 8 million pixels.
+Finding the exact one you need is tricky — whether you are calibrating a color bot, checking pixel-perfect UI alignment, or mapping targets for image-recognition automation.

 How to Find the Exact Pixel Location of Any Point on Screen